swcarpentry/DEPRECATED-bc/lessons/thw-python/strings-io/tutorial.md

 --------------------

 Strings are iterables, which means many of the ideas from lists can also be applied directly to string manipulation.
+# As iterable is a big concept here, perhaps even put loops?

-For instance, characters can be accessed individually or in sequences:
+For instance, characters can
+be accessed individually or in sequences:

 ```python